 Indicates a hazardous situation, which, if not avoided, could result in death or serious injury.

-that, if not avoided, could result in minor or moderate injury or property damage.
+Indicates a potentially hazardous situation that, if not avoided, could result in minor or moderate injury or property damage.
 It may also be used to alert against unsafe practices.

 Indicates property damage message.